The Dead Milkmen

 $20.00

-The Dead Milkmen emerged from the Philadelphia hardcore scene in 1983, released their debut album Big Lizard in My Backyard in 1985, and promptly became musical chameleons who eviscerated American exceptionalism, Generation X, and even their own left-field MTV success.
-As alternative rock moved front and center, the scenes and styles they helped forge suddenly had no place for them, and the band dissolved as the internet began changing everything.
-After the odyssey and tragic suicide of a founding member, an increasingly fucked-up world—of which we are all, increasingly, veterans—brought them back together.
-Against remarkable odds, the Milkmen have returned to their world-building DIY roots, gathering a new generation of fans in the process.
+The Dead Milkmen emerged from the Philadelphia hardcore scene in 1983, released their debut album Big Lizard in My Backyard in 1985, and quickly became hard-touring college rock chameleons who eviscerated American exceptionalism, Generation X, and even their own left-field MTV success.
+When alternative rock took over, the scenes and styles they helped forge suddenly had no place for them, and the band dissolved as the internet began changing everything.
+After the odyssey and death of a founding member, an increasingly fucked-up world brought the veterans back together.
+Against remarkable odds, the Milkmen have returned to their world-building DIY roots, inspiring a new generation of fans.

 Ships on or before the 6/30 pub date.
 Any other titles ordered at the same time will be shipped when this ships.

-The Dead Milkmen emerged from the Philadelphia hardcore scene in 1983, released their debut album Big Lizard in My Backyard in 1985, and promptly became musical chameleons who eviscerated American exceptionalism, Generation X, and even their own left-field MTV success.
-As alternative rock moved front and center, the scenes and styles they helped forge suddenly had no place for them, and the band dissolved as the internet began changing everything.
-After the odyssey and tragic suicide of a founding member, an increasingly fucked-up world—of which we are all, increasingly, veterans—brought them back together.
-Against remarkable odds, the Milkmen have returned to their world-building DIY roots, gathering a new generation of fans in the process.
+The Dead Milkmen emerged from the Philadelphia hardcore scene in 1983, released their debut album Big Lizard in My Backyard in 1985, and quickly became hard-touring college rock chameleons who eviscerated American exceptionalism, Generation X, and even their own left-field MTV success.
+When alternative rock took over, the scenes and styles they helped forge suddenly had no place for them, and the band dissolved as the internet began changing everything.
+After the odyssey and death of a founding member, an increasingly fucked-up world brought the veterans back together.
+Against remarkable odds, the Milkmen have returned to their world-building DIY roots, inspiring a new generation of fans.

 Ships on or before the 6/30 pub date.
 Any other titles ordered at the same time will be shipped when this ships.